Washington, DC October 21-25, 2014

 View booth construction regulations.

 In the event of conflicts regarding space requests, or conditions beyond its control, the AAFP reserves the right to review the floor plan.
 The AAFP will not relocate booths, unless an unforeseen circumstance prevails and relocation is unavoidable.
 In this rare occasion, the exhibitor will be given the option to cancel and receive a full refund of their exhibit booth payment in the event the reassigned space is not acceptable to the exhibitor within seven business days of receipt of the new assignment.

 View the Cancellation Policy.

-New in 2013 - All exhibiting companies whether using an exhibitor-designated contractor (EDC) or exhibitor-appointed contractor (EAC), must submit a valid certificate of insurance (COI) to the AAFP by August 9, 2013.
+All exhibiting companies whether using an exhibitor-designated contractor (EDC) or exhibitor-appointed contractor (EAC), must submit a valid certificate of insurance (COI) to the AAFP by September 5, 2014.

 A valid certificate of insurance must include:

 Send valid certificate of insurance to Kristy Sloan at email@example.com at the AAFP by September 5, 2014.